JoeWoodward/JoeWoodward/README.md

 Born in the UK, living in Thailand, working with the always awesome [OOZOU](https://oozou.com)

 - 💼 Professional Ruby on Rails developer.
-- 🏡 Elixir, and JS ES6+ fan.
+- 🏡 Elixir, Python, and JS ES6+ fan.
-- 📓 Currently learning Hotwire/Turbo/StimulusJS.
+- 📓 Currently loving Hotwire/Turbo/StimulusJS.
 - 🥅 Currently building RoadToCode to help beginners on their journey into the industry.
 - 🍄 Fun fact: I'm vaccinated! \\(^o^)/